ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

 ## A Desire to Learn

 A Growth Mindset leads to a desire to learn.
+The keyword here is *Desire*.

-(intro pause)
+Learning is not just about acquiring knowledge; it’s about embracing curiosity and pushing the boundaries of what we think is possible.
+It’s about the excitement of discovering something new and the satisfaction of solving a complex problem

 About a year and a half ago, my team brought on a new Principal.
 For those who don't know, a Principal is a step above Senior.
 So you would expect these guys